digitalsamba/ios-native-demo/README.md

 #  DigitalSamba native app example

-This example media device permissions to be present in `Info.plist`, namely "Privacy - Microphone Usage Description" and "Privacy - Camera Usage Description".
+This example requires media device permissions to be present in `Info.plist`, namely "Privacy - Microphone Usage Description" and "Privacy - Camera Usage Description".

 There are a few components to this example.
 We create JS environment for embedded app in `frame.html`, similarly to how we would do on web.
 Few things of note